Leaflet/Leaflet/README.md

 <img width="600" src="https://rawgit.com/Leaflet/Leaflet/main/src/images/logo.svg" alt="Leaflet" />

 Leaflet is the leading open-source JavaScript library for **mobile-friendly interactive maps**.
-Weighing just about 42 KB of gzipped JS plus 4 KB of gzipped CSS code, it has all the mapping [features][] most developers ever need.
+Weighing just about 42 KB of gzipped JS plus 4 KB of gzipped CSS code, it has all the mapping [features][] most developers will ever need.

 Leaflet is designed with *simplicity*, *performance* and *usability* in mind.
 It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of modern browser features while being accessible on older ones too.
-It can be extended with a huge amount of [plugins][], has a beautiful, easy to use and [well-documented][] API and a simple, readable [source code][] that is a joy to [contribute][] to.
+It can be extended with a huge amount of [plugins][], has a beautiful, easy to use and [well-documented][] API and a simple, readable [source code][] that makes it a joy to [contribute][].

 For more info, docs and tutorials, check out the [official website][].<br>
 For **Leaflet downloads** (including the built main version), check out the [download page][].

 We're happy to meet new contributors.
 If you want to **get involved** with Leaflet development, check out the [contribution guide][contribute].
-Let's make the best mapping library that will ever exist, and push the limits of what's possible with online maps!
+Let's make the best mapping library that will ever exist and push the limits of what's possible with online maps!

 [![CI](https://github.com/Leaflet/Leaflet/actions/workflows/main.yml/badge.svg)](https://github.com/Leaflet/Leaflet/actions/workflows/main.yml)